evanodell/evanodell.com/projects/index.md

 <article class="front-post-preview">
-  <h3><a href="https://shiny.evanodell.com/england-turnout/"  target="\_blank">England Turnout</a></h3>
+  <h3><a href="https://github.com/evanodell/England-TurnOut"  target="\_blank">England Turnout</a></h3>
 <div class="post-heading">
 <div class="post-meta">25 October 2016</div>
 </div>
   <div class="post-entry-container">
       <div class="post-entry">

 A model for exploring what impact different electoral turnout scenarios would have on the seat distribution in the 2015 General Election in England.
 Initially inspired by the possibility raised by Jeremy Corbyn's election as Labour Party leader that Labour would attempt to win the next election by focusing on increasing voter turnout.
 The first proper Shiny app I made.
+To see this app, open R and run `shiny::runUrl("https://github.com/evanodell/England-TurnOut/archive/master.zip")`
 </div>
 </div>
 </article>